 The process outlined above is what is required to insert the cecostomy tube.
 The process of a cecostomy itself will then be done occasionally to relieve the bowels based on individual needs.

-Notify your child’s doctor about any of the following:
+Tell your child’s doctor about any of the following:

 A noticeable skin infection at the catheter site

 For hygiene and to avoid the risk of complications, your child will likely need to have the catheter removed and replaced occasionally.